spike-rabbit/element/docs/components/layout-navigation/main-detail-container.md

 ![Main-detail elements](images/main-detail-elements.png)

 1. **Main container:** Displays content types such as lists, tables or trees.
-1. **Main Actions (optional):** These are the functions that a user can perform within the main container.
+1. **Main actions (optional):** These are the functions that a user can perform within the main container.
 1. **Detail container:** Displays information from the selected node, such as tables, forms or KPIs.
 1. **Detail title (optional):** It provides context about the information displayed, e.g. name of the selected item
 1. **Detail actions(optional):** Functions that can be performed within the detail container.